KariNarhi/mean-app/README.md

 > npm install to install dependencies.

-> npm start for starting the backend Node.js/Express server.
+> npm start for starting the Node.js/Express server backend.

+> npm run dev for the Angular Front-end

+> ng build (output directory is the public folder at the root of the project)

 # Endpoints